Citymonstret/Kvantum/PROGRESS.md

 * Account data management
 * Account creation
 * Password management
+* Account role (permssion) system with API and persistent role storage

 ### 4.2 Plugin System
 Kvantum has a plugin system implementation that allows plugins to be loaded by the server at runtime